 Statistic Data Type Description subnet[id].total- integer Total number of addresses available for DHCPv4 management; in other words, addresses this is the sum of all addresses in all configured pools.
 This statistic changes only during configuration changes.
-Note it does not take into account any addresse that may be reserved due to host reservation.
+Note it does not take into account any addresses that may be reserved due to host reservation.
 The id is the subnet-id of a given subnet.
-This statistic is exposed for each subnet separately, and is reset during a reconfiguration event. subnet[id].assigned- integer Number of assigned addresses in a given subnet.
-It increases every time a new lease addresses is allocated (as a result of receiving a DHCPREQUEST message) and is decre every time a lease is released (a DHCPRELEASE message is received) or expires.
+This statistic is exposed for each subnet separately, and is reset during a reconfiguration event. subnet[id].assigned- addresses is allocated (as a result of receiving a DHCPREQUEST message) and is decreased every time a lease is released (a DHCPRELEASE message is received) or expires.
 The id is the subnet-id of the subnet.
-This statistic is exposed for each subnet separately, and is reset during a reconfiguration event. reclaimed-leases integer Number of expired leases that have been reclaimed since server startup.
-It is in- cremented each time an expired lease is reclaimed and is reset when the server is reconfigured. subnet[id].reclaimed- integer Number of expired leases associated with a given subnet (id is the subnet-id) that leases have been reclaimed since server startup.
-It is incremented each time an expired 1 1' 1 11 lease is reclaimed and is reset when the server is reconfigured. declined-addresses integer Number of IPv4 addresses that are currently declined; a count of the number of leases currently unavailable.
+This statistic is exposed for each subnet 1 ' 11 separately, and is reset during a reconfiguration event. reclaimed-leases integer Number of expired leases that have been reclaimed since server startup.
+It is in- cremented each time an expired lease is reclaimed and is reset when the server is subnet[id].reclaimed- intagar reconfigured.
+Number of expired leases associated with a given subnet (id is the subnet-id) that leases integer have been reclaimed since server startup.
+It is incremented each time an expired icases lease is reclaimed and is reset when the server is reconfigured. declined-addresses integer Number of IPv4 addresses that are currently declined; a count of the number of decinica addresses integer leases currently unavailable.
 Once a lease is recovered, this statistic will be de- creased; ideally, this statistic should be zero.
-If this statistic is non-zero or increasing, a network administrator should investigate whether there is a misbehaving device in the network.
-This is a global statistic that covers all subnets. subnet[id].declined- integer Number of IPv4 addresses that are currently declined in a given subnet; a count of addresses integer the number of leases currently unavailable.
-Once a lease is recovered, this statistic addiesses will be decreased; ideally, this statistic should be zero.
+If this statistic is non-zero or increas- ing, a network administrator should investigate whether there is a misbehaving device in the network.
+This is a global statistic that covers all subnets. subnet[id].declined- integer Number of IPv4 addresses that are currently declined in a given subnet; a count of addresses the number of leases currently unavailable.
+Once a lease is recovered, this statistic will be decreased; ideally, this statistic should be zero.
 If this statistic is non- zero or increasing, a network administrator should investigate whether there is a misbehaving device in the network.
 The id is the subnet-id of a given subnet.
 This statistic is exposed for each subnet separately. reclaimed-declined- integer Number of IPv4 addresses that were declined, but have now been recovered.
 Unlike addresses declined-addresses, this statistic never decreases.
 It can be used as a long-term indicator of how many actual valid Declines were processed and recovered from.
-This is a global statistic that covers all subnets. integer Number of IPv4 addresses that were declined, but have now been recovered.
+1 This is a global statistic that covers all subnets. integer Number of IPv4 addresses that were declined, but have now been recovered.
 Unlike subnet[id].reclaimed declined-addresses, this statistic never decreases.
 It can be used as a long-term -declined- indicator of how many actual valid Declines were processed and recovered from. addresses The id is the subnet-id of a given subnet.
 This statistic is exposed for each subnet separately.